ifly6/ifly-images/nationstates/gensec/2024-09-03 challenge hypothetical.md

 Open hypothetical, September 2024
 =================================

-Accept as given this hypothetical.
-Ignore the existence (or non-existence) of other resolutions. **Read this prompt in its entirety.**
+**Read this prompt in its entirety.** Assume no other resolutions exist.
+A repeal of GA 279 _Right of Emigration_ contains the following text:

 A proposal makes the following claims:

-> ...
+> The target permits desertion from member state militaries.
+Such desertion during an existential war would be extremely harmful to member nations' capacity to resist foreign invasion.
 >
+> Section Declares(d) of the target fails to define mental incapacity, leading to considerable confusion for member nations.
-> ...
+>
+> Target's failure to define mental incapacity allows for a member nation to declare its entire population as mentally incapable to prevent their exit.

-A challenge is brought against this proposal alleging ...
+A challenge is brought against this proposal alleging veracity violations.
+The first question tests issue spotting; the second question tests opinion writing.

-1. Identify the possible ways the proposal might be illegal under the ... rule.
-Such reasons need not be more than plausible on first glance.
+1. In a list, identify as many possible ways the proposal might violate veracity.
+Those ways do not need to be more than plausible on first glance; you may also note ways the proposal *does not* violate veracity.

-2. Write a draft opinion disposing of the action and issues brought and reaching a conclusion as to the proposal's legality.
+2. Write a draft opinion *of the sort that GenSec would publish* disposing of the action and issues brought and reaching a conclusion as to the proposal's legality.

+Answer these questions separately.

 Tips and definitions
 --------------------